-SIGNATURE SIDES.
-FEATURING YOUR SIGNATURE FLAVOR.
+Sysco Signature sides.
+FEATURING YOUR SIGNATURE FLAVOUR.

-More than a third of consumers think sides are an important part of a great barbecue experience.1 So how can you round up more folks with yours?
-Complement craveable products with the authentic barbecue flavors you're famous for.
+More than a third of consumers think sides are an important part of a great barbecue experience.
+So how can you round up more folks with yours?
+Complement craveable products with the authentic barbecue flavours you're famous for.